swcarpentry/shell-novice/LAYOUT.md

     directory, not the `data` directory).

 2. IPython Notebooks and R Markdown files, which are both code and the source for web pages, should go in the root directory.
+These will not be checked by our validation tool, or indexed by other tools we plan to build.

 3. We strongly prefer SVG for line drawings, since they are smaller, scale better, and are easier to edit.
 Screenshots and other raster